Skip to main content

 DNOs are responsible for delivering electricity from the national grid to homes and businesses.
 If your depot or site needs additional capacity to support EV charging, the DNO is who makes that happen.

-Engaging early with your DNO helps avoid delays, ensures accurate planning, and gives your project the best chance of success.
+Engaging early with your DNO helps avoid delays, ensures accurate planning, and gives your company project the best chance of success.

 Understanding the role of DNOs